Submission guidelines for documents

 - Indent abstract and use “Normal” from the Quick Style List.

 - Your abstract must be between 200 and 400 words.
 Since RSD is an online repository, the minimum ensures search engines will scan it.

 - Do not use a heading style.

 - Format keywords with a colon and commas (see example below).

 Keywords: systemic design, holistic diagnosis, agricultural sector, ecosystem services, micro-enterprises

 - List up to three RSD topic areas.

-- The RSD topic areas are Architecture & Planning, Cases & Practice, Economics & Organizations, Health & Well-Being, Learning & Education, Methods & Methodology, Policy & Governance, Society & Culture, Socioecological Design, Sociotechnical Systems (see example below).
+- The RSD topic areas are Architecture & Planning, Cases & Practice, Economics & Organizations, Health & Well-Being, Learning & Education, Mapping & Modelling, Methods & Methodology, Policy & Governance, Society & Culture, Socioecological Design, and Sociotechnical Systems (see example below).